Atlaskz/Bionic-AI-Predicting-Grasp-and-Lift-Motions/README.md

 ![alt text](https://github.com/Atlaskz/Bionic-AI-Predicting-Grasp-and-Lift-Motions/blob/main/Images/motions.png?style=centerme)

-The below figure represents information about the first task.
-The top figure represents the 32 electrodes that the signals are being collected from (in black).
-The bottom graph represents a downsampled version of the electrodes’ activity in a timeframe of 50 millisecond before, and 100 millisecond after the event onset (here Called “HandStart”).
-The sampling rate is 500 Hz, meaning the readings were collected every 2 milliseconds.
+The below figure represents a downsampled version of the electrodes’ activity in a timeframe of 50 millisecond before, and 100 millisecond after the event onset for the first task (Called “HandStart”).
+The sampling rate is 500 Hz, which means the readings were collected every 2 milliseconds.

 ![alt text](https://github.com/Atlaskz/Bionic-AI-Predicting-Grasp-and-Lift-Motions/blob/main/Images/e1.png?style=centerme)

 The above graph has a distinct peak reflecting the action potential collected by electrodes placed on the motor cortex.
-However, such peaks are not always observable when using non invasive EEG devices.
+Such peaks are not always observable when using a non invasive EEG device.
 This is mainly due to the noise and artifacts resulting from the large distance between the electrodes and the signal source.
-The following are collected from task 2 and 3 of the trial:
+The following figures represent tasks 2 and 3 of the same trial:

 ![alt text](https://github.com/Atlaskz/Bionic-AI-Predicting-Grasp-and-Lift-Motions/blob/main/Images/e2.png?style=centerme)

 ![alt text](https://github.com/Atlaskz/Bionic-AI-Predicting-Grasp-and-Lift-Motions/blob/main/Images/e3.png?style=centerme)

-In order to overcome this probelm, noise reduction methods such as Independent Component Analysis are used.
+In order to make such peaks more defined and observable, noise reduction methods such as Independent Component Analysis are used.
 However, this wasn't the main focus of this project.

 ## Training